 “The thing is, she kind of left this in my hotel the other day.
 I just need an address… you know, make sure it gets back to her.”

 I frowned at the sight and reached out for Kelly’s passport.
-“I can see it gets back…” he pulled the passport away from my reach, a grin came over his face.
+“I can see it gets back…” he pulled the passport away and out of my reach, a sly, vulpine grin came over his face.

 “Actually… I would like to make sure she gets it personally, you know?”

-I took a step back, now mildly curious at what exactly Kelly had been doing with Mr. Tall, Dark, and Smokin, especially if she had her passport on her.
+I stepped back and away from the musty scent he gave off, now mildly curious at what exactly Kelly had been doing with Mr. Tall, Dark, and Smokin, especially if she had her passport on her.
 Was she returning from a flight from somewhere?

 “She… didn’t leave you anyway to contact her?”